Gerigory/Gerigory.github.io/_posts/Siggraph/2016/2024-10-17-Siggraph-2016-the-devil-is-in-the-details.md

 ## 参考

 [[1].
-Siggraph 2012 talk : Local Image-based Lighting With Parallax-corrected Cubemap](https://seblagarde.wordpress.com/2012/11/28/siggraph-2012-talk/)
+Siggraph 2016 talk : The devil is in the details](https://advances.realtimerendering.com/s2016/Siggraph2016_idTech6.pdf)

-[[2].
-Game Connection 2012 talk : Local Image-based Lighting With Parallax-corrected Cubemap](https://seblagarde.wordpress.com/wp-content/uploads/2012/08/parallax_corrected_cubemap-gameconnection2012.pptx)